dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 export default App;
 ```

 This is a simple example, but the way we pass data from component to component with the use of props is not developer friendly and could get out of hand very quickly!
-At this point, most developers quickly reach out to a data store or state management library to manage this process efficiently.
-However, the new Context API in _React 16.3_ can be used to eliminate the challenge.
+At this point, most developers quickly reach out for a data store or state management library to manage this process efficiently.
+However, the new Context API in _React 16.3_ can be used to eliminate this challenge.

 With this new API, we'll need a **Provider** and a **Consumer**.
 The data will live in the **Provider** while the **Consumer** represents where the data needs to be accessed.